developerjulie93/Tour-Website-with-HTML5-CSS-JS-PHP/README.md

 # Tour-Website
-Tour Website for Vancouver using HTML5, CSS, JavaScript, PHP, MySQL and still working on it.
+Tour Website for Vancouver using HTML5, CSS, JavaScript, PHP, MySQL and still working on developing it

 #Language